 Be mindful of the rules of the forum, as some forums do not allow posting links to your website.
 Some might require the moderator or admin’s permission before doing so.

 Guest Posts: Backlinks from guest posts have been exploited way too much in the past.
 So when you take this route make sure that you create content that solves a problem, and is relatable, unique, and shareable.
 That way, more people are likely to link to your post than if you blatantly marketed your product or service.
 Avoid guest posting on general or non-related websites as it will make your backlink profile look spammy.

 Shareable, Quality Content: Similar to guest posts, if you create content that is visual and either makes a complex topic simple or is educational, it’s more likely to get shared on social media.
 Infographics, slides and YouTube videos are perfect for creating content of this sort.
 If you make this content free to use, you will earn quality backlinks every time your content is shared and you are credited.

 Other types of good backlinks include:

 - Informational: Similar to a dictionary, it leads to quality websites with more information on related or linked words.

 - Definitional: These links provide detailed definition of linked words.

 - Referential: Shareable content that links to your webpage.

 - Promotional: Links from other websites to the landing page or homepage of your website.

-With so many different varieties of backlinks available to enhance the organic rankings of your website, no wonder link building is given such importance.
+With so many different varieties and number of backlinks available to enhance the organic rankings of your website, no wonder link building is given such importance.
 If you want to learn more about Results Driven Marketing and how we are Turning Clicks Into Clients™, visit our website or contact us at (215) 393-8700.